THE SEARCH FOR ALTERNATIVES TO ANIMAL TESTING

 New alternatives to animal testing

 Several alternative testing methods have been developed to avoid animal experiments and allow industries to test the effects of their products on human skin.
-The following sections presents two alternative testing methods according to their current capacity to mimic real human skin.
+The following sections present two alternative testing methods according to their current capacity to mimic real human skin.

 Ex Vivo Human Skin Models